The HI covering fraction of Lyman Limit Systems in FIRE haloes: RESULTS

 The complex halo-mass dependence of the covering fraction of main-haloes can also be studied with Fig. ~\ref{cflls}.
 At lower masses, the covering fraction is close to zero until some threshold mass between $10^{8} M_{\sun}$ and $10^{10} M_{\sun}$ depending on redshift.
 The covering fraction then rapidly increases with halo mass, at all redshifts.
 At higher masses, the covering fraction does not evolve strongly with halo mass and eventually plateaus at some value, which is higher for higher redshifts.
 We conclude that the covering fraction of massive ($M_{\mathrm{vir}} \approx 10^{11} - 10^{13} M_{\sun}$, depending on redshift) haloes is nearly independent of halo mass, at any given redshift.
+We conduct a deeper analysis of this mass-dependence when studying the \ion{H}{i} differential covering fraction of haloes in the following subsection.

 As the top-right panel of Fig. ~\ref{cflls} highlights, the covering fraction is weakly anticorrelated with sSFR in main haloes.
 Together with results from \citet{2015MNRAS.449..987F}, this suggests that the covering fraction is not affected by the details of star formation, namely the instantaneous star formation rate, in haloes.
 On longer timescales, as highlighted previously, stellar feedback is very important for shaping the CGM and its properties such as the covering fraction of atomic gas \citep[see e.g.][]{2016MNRAS.461L..32F}.
-Comparisons of predicted covering fractions are more easily enabled by this argument because they do not need to be compared with galaxies in the exact same stages of star formation.
+This argument more easily enables comparisons of predicted covering fractions because they do not need to be compared with galaxies in the exact same stages of star formation.
 This immediate result also strengthens our conclusion that covering fraction strongly increases with redshift and that this is the main parameter with which it varies.